KEDuran/Weather_Dashboard/README.md

 #### Auto Default for No Search History Scenario

 The weather dashboard is also designed to automatically populate Austin, Texas weather data if no previous city search history is avaliable.
-The weather dashboard screenshot below shows the weather data for Austin, Texas.
+The weather dashboard screenshot below shows the weather data for only Austin, Texas because no city search historical entries had been made under teh GitHub pages from where I was viewing the weather dashboard.

 #### Applied United States EPA UV Index Categories